Parents' Guide to Sense8

 Our review:

-Let's be honest: Sense8 is saddled with one of the more clichéd premises of modern TV: strangers with a mysterious connection?
-What is this, Lost?
-Yet the show's intriguing execution of said premise puts this drama on the "has something" list, despite some downsides.
+The Wachowskis' drama-infused sci-fi series is saddled with one of the more clichéd premises of modern television: strangers with a mysterious connection.
+Yet Sense8's intriguing execution of said premise puts this drama on the "has something" list, despite some downsides.
 Chief among them: painfully clunky exposition.
-In addition, audience members will wonder exactly why characters in far-flung locations all are speaking English.
-The Korean/German/Icelandic/African characters can't be subtitled, really?
-They can't even have accents?
+In addition, audience members will wonder exactly why characters in far-flung locations are all speaking English.
+The Korean, German, Icelandic, and African characters really can't be subtitled?

-Nonetheless, Sense8 has interesting things to offer -- chiefly, characters viewers haven't seen before.
-Sticking a transgender character right in the middle of the action and making the story not about her gender is a nice modern innovation, and the female characters in general are given plenty to chew on.
-That's a nice touch for TV sci-fi, which tends to treat its women like love interests with no inner life.
-Sense8's slow-burn storytelling also is well-suited both to Netflix's binge-watch capabilities and to viewers who insist on TV that stands up to repeat viewing and Internet recap-style criticism and analysis.
+Nonetheless, Sense8 has exciting characters that viewers don't often get to see.
+It centers on Nomi, a transgender woman who commands much of the action, and women in general are given plenty to chew on.
+Sense8's slow-burn storytelling is also well suited both to Netflix's binge-watch capabilities and to viewers who insist on TV that stands up to repeat viewing, criticism, and analysis.
 There are clever ideas at work here.
 Give this show enough time and attention, and it might grow on you.

 TV Details